Keeefh/shanghai-discovery/README.md

 # Shanghai Discovery

-> AI-powered platform simplifying access to Shanghai's local events, trends, and insider tips for foreigners, with smart content curation and translation.
+ > The only platform aggregating Shanghai's best local content (小红书, 微博, 抖音) with full English translation that discovers what  locals actually talk about, not tourist guides

 [🌐 Live Demo](#) | [📊 Architecture](#) | [🎯 Roadmap](#)